nion-software/nionswift/docs/user_interface.rst

 * :guilabel:`All` - All data items in the current project

-* :guilabel:`Persistent` - Data items that are not actively gathering data
+* :guilabel:`Persistent` - Data items that are permenantly saved.
+These data items will not be overwritten by acquisition or recomputation without the action by the user.

-* :guilabel:`Live` - Data items that are actively gathering data
+* :guilabel:`Live` - Data items that can be used for live acquisition and/or recomputation.

 * :guilabel:`Latest Session` - Data items used in the most recent session (since the most recent time the project was opened)

 To view a collection, click on the title of the desired collection in the Collections panel.
 All data items in the collection will be listed in the Data panel.
 By default, the Data panel is set to show the “All” collection.

 The Collections panel also provides a collection called :guilabel:`My Data` which is curated by the user.
 “My Data” can be used to group any data items together.
 To add a data item to the “My Data” collection, drag the data item from the data panel into the “My Data” collection in the Collections panel.

+To add a new collection to the panel, use the menu item [File > Add Group].
+Use this new folder just as the :guilabel:`My Data` folder above.

 .. _Data Panel: